lithnet/access-manager-docs/help-and-support/app-pages/active-directory-microsoft-laps.md

 The legacy, or classic, Microsoft LAPS schema uses an attribute called `ms-mcs-admpwd` to store the local admin password in plain text.

-The new Microsoft LAPS agent in Windows 11 users a attributes called `msLAPS-Password` and `msLAPS-EncryptedPassword`.
+The new Microsoft LAPS agent in Windows 11 uses attributes called `msLAPS-Password` and `msLAPS-EncryptedPassword`.

 If you need to deploy the Microsoft LAPS schema, refer to the [Microsoft guides](https://aka.ms/laps) on how to complete this process.